telerik/ajax-docs/controls/dock/commands/overview.md

 	                                Or Telerik.Web.UI.Dock.DefaultCommands.PinUnpin

->note The appearance of the built-in icons shown above is for the "Default" skin.
+>tip The appearance of the built-in icons shown above is for the "Default" skin.
 Each skin provides its own icons for the built-in commands.
 >